sdss/explorer/README.md

 This project is Copyright (c) 2024, Riley Thai.
 All rights reserved.

 # Contributing
-We love contributions! `explorer` is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions! `explorer` is open source, built on open source, and we`d love to have you hang out in our community.

 Imposter syndrome disclaimer: We want your help.
 No, really.